-1.6(c) Funding model for the KZN technology hubs
+1.6(c) Improve the funding model for the planned technology hubs where appropriate

 The clustering of activities, particularly around the knowledge economy in the form of innovation and technology hubs, has been globally successful as it encourages amalgamation advantages and synergies between institutions.
 This intervention seeks to promote the development of technology parks, innovation hubs and/or any other sectoral knowledge clusters in an attempt to boost the effectiveness of research and development institutions and stimulate the development of new products in the Province.
 Provincial Treasury is currently driving the process of establishing technology hubs in 4 regions within the Province, and has been successful in raising awareness around the concept and mobilising interested private sector investors.
 The Province must continue to promote the development of such clusters, particularly around the key sectors of the economy, in order to contribute towards improved productivity, development of new research and technology, and the creation of new commercial products within KZN.